 Project Name Manufacturing and Branding Business

 Project Category Local Economic Development

-Introduction to Project The community of Mantserre currently ha their offering by including the manufactumunicipalities.
-The community leaders are evests from their project.
-The project will also offer branding service iring of reflective vests.
-The confident that they will be ab e vests are used in mining, le to get a commitment from construction, EMS Worke the surrounding mines to rs, cyclists and purchase these

-the Mantserre Community Craft Centre.
+Introduction to Project The community of Mantserre currently ha their offering by including the manufactu municipalities.
+The community leaders are over vests from their project.
+The project will also offer branding service the Mantserre Community Craft Centre.
 Sa business.
-Other products will include knit v mancor Chrome Varkensvlei will fund the equipment, sk ills training and assist with

-This project is aimed at empowering the yo outh and women of Mantserr e community.
+Other products will include knit v This project is aimed at empowering the yo uring of reflective vests.
+The confident that they will be ab s such as screen printing, em amancor Chrome Varkensvle vear such as throws, blanket e vests are used in mining, le to get a commitment from broidery, pad printing and he i will fund the equipment, sk s, school jerseys, socks, bean construction, EMS Worke the surrounding mines to eat transfer.
+The business ills training and assist wit ers, cyclists and purchase these will be based at

-Empower the community to become ome self - sustainable
+Empower the community to becc

-Project Objectives Create wealth
+Project Objectives Create wealth sine sen sustainable

-Create jobs c. cate joss
+Create jobs

-Year 3
+Year 3 Budget

-Develop a feasibility study and bu
+Develop a feasibility study and but isiness plan

-Deliverables Purchase of industrial sewing ma itting machines R300 000
+Purchase of industrial sewing ma Purchase of industrial sewing machines, over - lockers and knitting machines

-Deliverables Machine set - up and skills trainir Purchase material and other sewing C K300 000
+Deliverables Machine set - up and skills trainir

-Purchase material and other sewi Year 4 Budget
+Purchase material and other sew ing consumables

+Year 4 Budget

-Training for screen printing and e • Duuget
+Training for screen printing and e

-Deliverables Order branding equipment, softw - R650 000
+Deliverables Order branding equipment, softv vare, printers and computers R650 000 0

-Purchase branding consumables rare, printers and compaters
+Purchase branding consumables

-8 Year 5 Budget
+Year 5 Budget

-• R50 000
+R50 000

 Deliverables Coaching and Mentoring

-Provisional Project Start Date Year : 2016
+Provisional Project Start Date Year

-Provisional Project Start Date Year 2
+Provisional Project Start Date 2020

 Target Group/ Beneficiaries Baphalane ba Mantrerre

-Number of jobs created 15 ja
+Number of jobs created 15 jc

-Partners/ Associates in the Seda, Department of Social Development and Local Municipality
+Partners/ Associates in the Project Sed: a, Department of Social Deve lopment and Local Municipa lity

-Project .,

-Total Financial Contribution Year 1 Year 2 Ro Year 3 Year 4 Year 5
+Total Financial Contribution Year 1 Year 2 Year 3 Year 4 Year 5

-R1 000 000 Ro R300 000 R650 000 R50 000
+R1 000 000 Ro Ro R300 000 R650 000 R50 000